italia/spid-cie-oidc-docs/docs/en/metadata_oidc_rp.rst

-The RP Metadata from **"openid_relying_party"** MUST contain at least the following mandatory paramaters:
+The RP Metadata of type **"openid_relying_party"** MUST contain at least the following mandatory paramaters:

 .. list-table::
   :widths: 20 60 20